-Dear Drama Teachers,
+Dear Drama Teachers

 Just finding exactly the right script for your needs – deciding whether the script you are reading about is the one you are looking for, is a challenge for busy teachers.
-With this in mind we have provided a taste of our titles – read before you buy!
+With this in mind we have provided a taste of our titles on the website – read before you buy!
 Sample scripts are ready to download by clicking the Free Sample boxes on our website.
 Have a browse on us, and see if there is anything that fits the bill.
-Easy online ordering makes it a breeze to purchase your choice immediately when you are ready.
+Easy online ordering makes it a breeze to purchase and download your choice immediately when you are ready.

 Too Much Punch for Judy – Mark Wheeller

 This award-winning drink drive documentary drama tells the harrowing tale of a young woman who kills her sister in an alcohol-related road accident.
 This is one of the most performed plays ever (performed over 5000 times) averaging nearly one performance a day since its first publication in the UK.
 Check out the video footage of a performance.

 “It is important that we pay due cognizance of the invaluable role that Mark plays as a socially conscious dramatist… one of the most performed playwrights in a wide range of professional and community venues as well as in educational establishments – that face so many of the social problems that are addressed in his work.”
 Charles Vance Editor of Amateur Stage.
 August 2005.
 Read more.

 A play based on Maureen Dunbar’s award winning novel and film “Catherine” that charts her daughter’’s uneven battle with anorexia and the family’’s difficulties in coping with it all.
 Told mainly through the words of Catherine and her family, this uncompromising and sensitive script is equally as popular in schools as it is on the one act play circuit.
 Read more